redhat-best-practices-for-k8s/test-network-function/README.md

 test-network-function.com/generic: target
 ```

-When labelling a pod to be discovered and tested, the discoered pods are **in addition to** the ones
+When labelling a pod to be discovered and tested, the discovered pods are **in addition to** the ones
 explicitly configured in the testTarget sections of the config file.

 ### testTarget